-In our post, SIP is Seeping into Call Centers, we talked about how a SIP-enabled call center can add 3rd party enhancements (like speech analytics), implement call-attached data (that actually works), and add advanced features like visual IVR and virtual queuing.
+In our post, SIP is Seeping into Call Centers, we talked about how a SIP-enabled call center can add 3rd party enhancements (like speech analytics), implement call-attached data (that actually works), and add advanced features like Web Cal-Backs (formerly Visual IVR) and virtual queuing.

 If you’re interested about call centers and SIP, here are 5 must-read articles (well actually, 4 must-reads and 1 must-watch, to be accurate.)

 Eric Krapf is the Program Co-Chair of the Enterprise Connect events.
 They recently held a webinar discussing SIP and the call center featuring Art Schoeller, a principal analyst at Forrester Research and one of our 12 analysts to watch.
 It’s available on demand here.
 (That webinar includes the data behind this post’s cover image.)